Vanderscycle/dotFiles/resume/HenriVandersleyen.md

 ## Employment

+2022 DevOps Engineer
+Atreides
+  - techStack: Kubernetes, Ansible, Helm, Argocd, GitOps, DevOps, Gitlab-ci, NextJs, NestJs
+  - Learned, as a Jr. DevOps engineer, the advanced tech infrastructure stack and contributed with PR.
+  - Created the Atreides CICD gitlab pipelines
+  - Incorporated [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) with cypress and jest into the CICD pipeline
+  -

-2021 Fullstack Software Developer Aviary Tech
+2021 Fullstack Software Developer
+Aviary Tech
+  - techStack: NestJs, svelte, cypress, github actions, typescript, bash
   - Created a fullstack blockchain miner using the [Command and Query Responsibility Segregation (CQRS)](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs) pattern, paired with a svelte frontend
-  - Created DevOps pipeline, workflow automation, applied [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) using Jest and cypress
+  - Created DevOps pipeline, workflow automation, applied TDD using Jest and cypress
   - Mentored and taught non-developers how to use javascript and the Svelte frontend framework
   - Mastered VIM and Linux scripting for automation

+2007 Marine Engineering Offcier
-2007 Royal Canadian Navy
+Royal Canadian Navy
   - Retired as a fully qualified [Marine System Engineering Officer](https://forces.ca/en/career/marine-systems-engineering-officer/) where I informed, advised, and recommend technical courses of action to non-technical superiors during normal, wartime, emergency operations, and maintence periods.
   - Earned the admiration of my peers and superiors to my grit and can-do attitude in the face of great adversity.
   - Led projects varying from simple ceremonial duties to time and cost sensitive projects